This post may contain affiliate links. Please see my disclosure policy for details.

 It’s like a labyrinth of laneways, with storage areas all crammed in, using up all the available space there is!

-Many of the karigars will work in small stalls, selling miniature idols for people who want to buy for their homes.
+Many of the karigars will work in small stalls, selling miniature idols for people who want to buy their homes.

 You’ll see doorways and warehouses all over, with different stages of the clay models.
-From the straw like shapes, to the clay outline, to the finer details or fully painted statues!
+From the straw-like shapes to the clay outline, to the finer details or fully painted statues!

 It’s amazing what you can find and you could get lost for hours here.

 4. Kumortuli is where all the clay statues are made for festivals and events

 As I visited the day after Durga Puja, the whole of the area was filled with Durga and Kali statues.
 Every workshop was making them to cater to the demand.

 However, as well as making statues for Durga Puja of the goddess Durga.
 The karigars of Kumortuli make other statues all year round as well.